VARIACION/Student-Management-System/README.md

 ## About project
 * This is our final project for course Programming Techniques at University.
-* Version: beta 0.2.
+* Version: beta 1.0.
-* Some features in this version may not work correctly.
-I won't advise running this program until the beta 1.0 version is released.
+* You can freely test on this version and report bugs to me.
 * Every information about bugs please contact me at huaanhminh0412@gmail.com

 ## About my team